logo for organic-pet-digest.com

 They are slightly smaller than fleas and are a lighter color, more like beige or tan.
 And fortunately they cannot jump from host to host like human lice can.
 They are actually very slow moving, almost motionless on the skin of the dog.

-There are two types of lice that can attach themselves to your dog.
+There are two main types of lice that can attach themselves to your dog.
 (Don’t fear the technical terms for these varmints…they are slightly scary!)

 dog lice